St Joseph's Roman Catholic High School, Horwich: Headteachers

-Infrastructure Developments
+School performance and inspections

+As of 2023, the school's most recent inspection by Ofsted was in 2022, with a judgement of Requires Improvement.

+Buildings

-The new £3,000,000 wing of the school, was opened during the summer term of 2020.
+A new £3,000,000 wing of the school was opened during the summer term of 2020.
 This created the capacity for a further 10 classrooms, 2 ICT rooms, a large library and drama studio.

-Work continued on the new development throughout the COVID-19 lockdown period.

-COVID-19 Contingencies

-Following government advice, St Joseph's has remained open for the children of key workers.
-Education provision has continued through the setting of work through the school ePraise system and regular contact between teaching staff and students.
-The school is continuing its pastoral care through weekly welfare phone calls, engaging through emails, YouTube videos and a new Alexa skill called 'Joey's Thrive.'
+Welfare

 On 4 June 2020, St Joseph's was awarded the Teach Well School Gold Award from the Teach Well Alliance in recognition of the work it undertook to take care of the physical and mental wellbeing of its staff and students during the coronavirus pandemic.